 If you turn left onto the Cayuga-Seneca Canal Trail, it will lead you to Seneca Lake Park, which is about half a mile away.
 The trail is a multi-use recreational path and is wheelchair accessible.

-This easy, flat walk takes visitors under Route 96A over to Seneca Lake Park.
-We visited on a cold winter day, and Seneca Lake Park was almost entirely deserted, except for a massive flock of geese whose honking was deafening.
-The top of the Lake was beginning to freeze, so it was a beautiful time to visit.
-If you haven’t visited the Seneca Lake in the Wintertime, you are in for a treat.
-The north end of the Lake freezes before any other part of the Lake, and it is beautiful, especially if you are lucky enough to catch a sunset.
+We visited for the first time on a cold winter day, and Seneca Lake Park was almost entirely deserted, except for a massive flock of geese whose honking was deafening.
+The surface of the lake was beginning to freeze, making it a beautiful time to visit.
+If you haven’t experienced Seneca Lake in the winter, you’re in for a treat.
+The north end of the lake freezes before any other part, and it is especially stunning if you’re lucky enough to catch a sunset.

 Out and About With Nova